 What rate (or price) can I qualify for?

 To understand what kind of “rate” an individual who has been prescribed Byetta can qualify for, it makes sense to first discuss what kind of “rates” are available to the public at large.
 You see, there are approximately 16 different rate classes that an individual can qualify for when applying for a traditional term or whole life insurance policy.

 - Standard Plus

-- Table rates A-J (Table A being considered the “best” or least expensive, while Table J being considered the “worst” or most expensive)
+- Table rates A-J (Table A is considered the “best” or least expensive, while Table J being considered the “worst” or most expensive)

-First off, being able to qualify for a Preferred or Preferred Plus rate is difficult for anyone even those who haven’t bene diagnosed with any kind of pre-existing medical condition, so for those who have been diagnosed with type 2 diabetes, we really don’t have to consider these two rates as an option.
-And yes, we understand that this can be frustrating, but you need to realize that only a very small percentage of the population will be able to qualify for these “kinds” of rates so you shouldn’t feel too bad about it!
+First off, being able to qualify for a Preferred or Preferred Plus rate is difficult for anyone.
+Even those who haven’t been diagnosed with any kind of pre-existing medical condition, so for those who have been diagnosed with type 2 diabetes, we really don’t have to consider these two rates as an option.
+And yes, we understand that this can be frustrating, but you need to realize that only a very small percentage of the population will be able to qualify for these “kinds” of rates, so you shouldn’t feel too bad about it!

 The trick then becomes…

 To understand which life insurance company is going to provide you with the “best” opportunity to qualify for a Table B rating, and which company offers the “best” pricing for those in this category!